aws-ia/ecs-blueprints/examples/core-infra/README.md

     - 1 Internet Gateway
     - 1 NAT gateway (and 1 EIP)
     - 2 Routing tables (and needed routes)
-    - 6 Subnets
-        - 2 public subnets
-        - 2 private subnets for the client side
-        - 2 private subnets for the server side
+    - 3 public subnets, 1 per AZ.
+If a region has less than 3 AZs it will create same number of public subnets as AZs.
+    - 3 private subnets, 1 per AZ.
+If a region has less than 3 AZs it will create same number of public subnets as AZs.
 - ECS
-    - 1 ECS Cluster
+    - 1 ECS Cluster with AWS CloudWatch Container Insights enabled.
+- IAM
+    - 1 task-execution-iam-role

 ## Prerequisites
 There are general steps that you must follow in order to launch the infrastructure resources.